 Papers not selected for presentation in the Eastman Chemical Award Symposium may still be submitted subsequently for presentation in the PMSE program but will not be considered for the award.

-The award winner will receive $1,600 and a commemorative plaque, to be presented at the PMSE Division Awards Reception at the spring ACS meeting in San Francisco.
+The award winner will receive $1,600 and a commemorative plaque, to be presented at the PMSE Division Awards Reception at the spring ACS meeting in New Orleans, Louisiana.
 All finalists will also receive a one-year complimentary membership in the PMSE Division.

 “Eastman Chemical is pleased to partner with the PMSE Division of the ACS to recognize outstanding student achievement in the field of polymers and materials research,” said Chris Killian, Vice President of Specialty Products Technology for Eastman.
 “In addition, Eastman views sponsorship of this award as a tremendous opportunity to encourage the development and recognition of young scientists.”